-I learned all of this and more on our Expique tour.
+We learned all of this and more on our Expique tour.
 We are so grateful to them for answering our many questions about Thai culture and history on this incredibly educational and interesting tour.
 I highly recommend it.
-It’s truly unique – through all my searching of things to do in Thailand this stood out; there was nothing else like it.
-Check ” target=”_blank” rel=”noopener noreferrer”>here for additional information on the tour.
+It's truly unique – through all my searching of things to do in Thailand this stood out; there was nothing else like it.

 Visiting Thailand?
 Also check out:

 - Bangkok Night Tuk Tuk Tour You Have to Take